fluencelabs/examples/aqua-examples/near-integration/README.md

 2021.12.14 00:22:34 [INFO] Result /Users/bebo/localdev/examples/aqua-examples/near-integration/near-signing-node/src/_aqua/near_demo.ts: compilation OK (2 functions, 1 services)
 ```

-You can check the output in the `src/_aqua` directory.
+You can check the generated Typescript and AIR code in the `src/_aqua` directory.
 With our setup complete, let's start the peer:

 ```bash
 # start the node
 npm start
 ````

-Which produces out similar to:
+Which produces output similar to:

 ```bash
 > near-signing-node@0.1.0 start